I Know What You Did Last Summer (2025 film): Casting

 Jennifer Love Hewitt and Freddie Prinze Jr. reprise their roles as Julie and Ray.

 In March 2023, Prinze Jr. said in an interview that he had not received an offer to join the film, explaining "They just said that to get people excited.
 I haven't spoken to anyone at their company, my agents haven't received an offer from them whatsoever."
 He later stated that Original Film announced the sequel without him and Hewitt signed on yet just to excite the fans and that he had met with Robinson after the announcement to discuss his possible involvement.
 He said that the meeting left him impressed with her idea for the film but noted that he had not signed on to appear as there was no script and he had received no concrete offer.
 In December, Hewitt stated that she would reprise her lead role.

 In May 2024, it was reported that Prinze Jr. and Hewitt were expected to return.
 In July, Camila Mendes, Madelyn Cline, Sarah Pidgeon, Tyriq Withers and Jonah Hauer-King were negotiating roles in the film.
 In August, after previously expressing interest in reprising her role as Karla Wilson from the second film, Brandy Norwood confirmed she was in talks to do so after the studio reached out to her, though she was unsure on how exactly her character could return.
-By September, Mendes had exited the project due to her starring in Amazon MGM Studios' Masters of the Universe (2026), while Cline, Pidgeon, Withers, and King were confirmed to star.
+In September, Mendes exited the project due to her starring in Amazon MGM Studios' Masters of the Universe (2026), while Cline, Pidgeon, Withers, and King were confirmed to star.
 Later that month, Chase Sui Wonders joined the cast, replacing Mendes, and Prinze Jr. was confirmed as having been cast, with Hewitt still in negotiations to return.
 In October, Billy Campbell was added to the cast.
-The next month, Lola Tung, Nicholas Alexander Chavez, Austin Nichols and Gabbriette had joined the cast as well; however, it was later revealed that Tung and Chavez did not make it to the final cut of the film.
+In November, Lola Tung, Nicholas Alexander Chavez, Austin Nichols and Gabbriette had joined the cast as well; however, it was later revealed that Tung and Chavez did not make it to the final cut of the film.